Kepler–Poinsot polyhedron: History

-Regular star polyhedra in art and culture
+Artist M. C. Escher's interest in geometric forms often led to works based on or including regular solids; Gravitation is based on a small stellated dodecahedron.
 A dissection of the great dodecahedron was used for the 1980s puzzle Alexander's Star.

-Regular star polyhedra first appear in Renaissance art.
-A small stellated dodecahedron is depicted in a marble tarsia on the floor of St. Mark's Basilica, Venice, Italy, dating from ca. 1430 and sometimes attributed to Paulo Ucello.

-In the 20th Century, Artist M. C. Escher's interest in geometric forms often led to works based on or including regular solids; Gravitation is based on a small stellated dodecahedron.

 Norwegian artist Vebjørn Sand's sculpture The Kepler Star is displayed near Oslo Airport, Gardermoen.
-The star spans 14 meters, and consists of an icosahedron and a dodecahedron inside a great stellated dodecahedron.
+The star spans 14 meters and consists of both a regular icosahedron and a regular dodecahedron inside a great stellated dodecahedron.